JamesonL33T/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Image of the AWS Budget](assests/budget_Week0.PNG)

 ### Create Budget Alert
-This is the budget alert that sends out an email
+This is the budget alert that sends out an email when the actual cost is greater than 80% ($16.00) of the budgeted amount ($20.00), the alert threshold will be exceeded.
+Trust me I know how important this alert is because I recieved a nice bill a few years back when I was walking through some lab work to prepare myself for the SAA-C01.
 ![Image of the Budget Alert](assests/budget_alert_Week0.PNG)

 ### Logical Diagram
 ![Image of Logical Diagram](assests/Luicd_Week0.PNG)